fasterdevops/fasterdevops.github.io/about.md

 ### About
 Fasterdevops is an organization led by [Riley](http://github.com/sadminriley) and [Kolby](http://github.com/classmember) and specializes in for-profit, Linux driven .com engineering solutions.

-Some of ourspecialities include the following -
+Some of our specialities include the following -

 ```
 Python